wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 TODO: this works, but we need to change the docs everywhere to not use the old api!

+No, but there is a good reason for it and a work-around.

+Reason: we *could* implement this, but that would require that we disable implicit user creation for those teams.
+Implicit user creation means that a person who has never logged onto wire before can use her credentials for the IdP to get access to wire, and create a new user based on those credentials.
+In order for this to work, the IdP must uniquely determine the team.

+Work-around: on your IdP dashboard, you can set up a separate app for every wire team you own.
+Each IdP will get a different metadata file, and can be registered with its target team only.
+This way, users from different teams have different SSO logins, but the IdP operators can still use the same user base for all teams.
+This has the extra advantage that a user can be part of two teams with the same credentials, which would be impossible even with the hypothetical fix.

+## Can an existing user without IdP (or with a different IdP) be bound to a new IdP?

+TODO: yes, but you need scim!  it's documented in spar-braindump, move that content here.

+## Can the SSO feature be disabled for a team?

+No, this is [not implemented](https://github.com/wireapp/wire-server/blob/7a97cb5a944ae593c729341b6f28dfa1dabc28e5/services/galley/src/Galley/API/Error.hs#L215).
+But the team admin can remove all IdPs, which will effectively disable all SAML logins.

+## Can you remove a SAML connection?

+TODO: is this up to date?

+It is not possible to delete a SAML connection in the Team Settings app, however it can be overwritten with a new connection.
+It is possible do delete a SAML connection directly via the API endpoint `DELETE /identity-providers/{id}`.
+However deleting a SAML connection also requires deleting all users that can log in with this SAML connection.
+To prevent accidental deletion of users this functionality is not available directly from Team Settings.

+## Do I need to change any firewall settings in order to use SAML?

+No.

+There is nothing to be done here.
+There is no internet traffic between your SAML IdP and the wire service.
+All communication happens via the browser or app.

 ## using the same IdP (same entityID, or Issuer) with different teams

+TODO: go over this section again!

 Some SAML IdP vendors do not allow to set up fresh entityIDs (issuers) for fresh apps; instead, all apps controlled by the IdP are receiving